MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/datelastaccessed-property.md

 End Sub
 ```

+> [!IMPORTANT]
- **Important**  This method depends on the underlying operating system for its behavior.
+> This method depends on the underlying operating system for its behavior.
 If the operating system does not support providing time information, none will be returned.

 ## See also